 Day trading will demand a different priority of features as users look to make advanced trades, in high volumes and with a good range of cryptocurrencies.

-One of the market leaders in the brokerage space - eToro offers users a social trading network and access to one of the biggest ranges of cryptocurrency CFDs (currently offering over 40).
+One of the market leaders in the brokerage space - eToro offers users a social trading network and access to one of the biggest ranges of cryptocurrencies.

 Low fees, easy sign-up, and beginner-friendly interface.